OK Buckaroos: A Troubadour's Journey

 Jerry Jeff Walker's story should not be forgotten.

 This is the story of a troubadour's journey in the last years of the twentieth century.
 Jerry Jeff Walker's music has led him from the nation's biggest arenas to hundred-year old honky-tonks; from upstate New York to the beaches of Key West and the hustling sidewalks of New Orleans to the solace of the Texas Hill Country - and for beyond.
 He's been a cog in the wheel of the recording industry's star-making machinery and an involuntary pioneer on the frontier of artistic independence.
 He wrote one of the biggest mainstream hits of all time and still managed to help jump start a maverick musical movement.
-Written by

 It was in 1985 that Jerry Jeff took control of his career and severed all major label ties.
 He and his wife Susan start their own label, Tried and True Music.
 They take over every aspect of the creative process by unleashing a marketing and management coup that is truly a precursor to the independent and digital revolution that has overwhelmed the major labels today.